 There is a very little difference between the act of plagiarism and the copyright infringement as both of these occur in the commercial, professional, academic and social fields.
 Basically, plagiarism is defined by the act of copying and using someone’s data and without acknowledging the original source or attributing to the real source the data is used and owned by the writer as if it is his or her original work.
 Copyright infringement is also more or less the same thing but it has something to do with the legal proceedings of the issue and law is also involved in this act.
 Basically, this term is used in those cases when the work containing copyrights is used illegally and it is then copied or used by any other person.

-This means that the copier is infringing the exclusive rights of the original owner of the work or writing.
+This means that the copier is infringing the exclusive rights of the original owner of the work or writing or rewriting.
 These rights include the right of reproducing the document, displaying, distribution or performing the copyrighted work.
 This occurs in all the fields but is more commonly observed in case of the social media and professional works which are usually legally protected by the owners.
-In this way it can be concluded that plagiarism does not have any legal grounds and therefore it cannot be traced well.
-However the copyright infringement has its roots in law and the culprit can be legally punished and taken to grounds.
+In this way, it can be concluded that plagiarism does not have any legal grounds and therefore it cannot be traced well.
+However, the copyright infringement has its roots in law and the culprit can be legally punished and taken to grounds.

 Often the question arises; is plagiarized content considered a copyright infringement?
 Basically, copyright infringement includes copying and reproducing another person’s intellectual property.
 In many other cases, the original author or producer’s name is used but the profit coming out from the marketing and selling of that item is reaped by the infringer.
 This is even more dangerous and deliberate act when the copying of the intellectual property occurs without the written permission of the original owner of the content.